Greek Army uniforms: Post war

-The loyalist National Army fought the Civil War in British khaki battledress, wearing Brodie helmets, equipped in the majority with British arms.
+The loyalist National Army fought the Greek Civil War in British khaki battledress, wearing Brodie helmets, equipped in the majority with British arms.
 During their participation in the Korea War, the Greek Army was amply supplied with American stocks, parts of which they continued using in the sixties.
 Officers' uniforms were virtually identical to the British battle dress and service dress of the era.

 The woolen battledress was progressively replaced during the years of the Military Junta of 1967–1974, giving a more US-like appearance with olive green cotton fatigues and webbing, along with the general issue of locally produced M1 helmets in dark green colours.
 Dark-green service uniforms inspired by the then-current US style were also developed for officers in the 70s, while insignia and ranks continued to follow the British pattern as before.
 Limited issues had been made of camouflage uniforms to elite units, such as the Alpine Commandos (LOK), since the 1960s.
 The camouflage pattern chosen was the French lizard type.
 This became the basis for the universal issue of camouflage clothing to all troops by the early 1990s, when the Greek Army achieved its current appearance in uniforms.
 On 4 February 2025, the Greek Defense Minister Nikos Dendias announced the transition of the Greek Army to a new fighting uniform which will be completed in 2030.